uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec19.md

 -   You can find this solution using Gaussian elimination (for example).

--   The normal equations, when solve, give the **best solution** to the original problem in the sense of minimising the Euclidean norm of the residual.
+-   The normal equations, when solved, give the **best solution** to the original problem in the sense of minimising the Euclidean norm of the residual.

 ## Example I

-1. Find the least squares approximation to the [best quadratic fit example](#quadratic-fit).
+1. Find the least squares approximation to the [quadratic fit example](#quadratic-fit).

     The residual is given by $$
     \begin{aligned}